tgravescs/spark-rapids-jni/CONTRIBUTING.md

 `GPU_ARCHS`, `CUDF_USE_PER_THREAD_DEFAULT_STREAM`, etc.) then a configure can be forced via `-Dlibcudf.build.configure=true`.

+#### Patches to cudf
+There is a patch that is applied to cudf to fix a bug we found after cudf was released.
+This patch exists in thirdparty/patches directory.
+This patch actually patches cudf in a way that it then will patch rmm.
+It gets applied via the build-libcudf.xml file.
+If changes are are going to make changes to the patch file, to get them to properly apply, you must first do a clean and specify `-Dpatches.clean.skip=false` to clean up the patched files.
+Or alternatively you can manually clean up those files in thirdparty/cudf.

 ### Build Properties

 The following build properties can be set on the Maven command-line (e.g.: `-DCPP_PARALLEL_LEVEL=4`)